Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Learning Outcomes

-Upon successful completion of this paper you will be able to:
+Upon successful completion of this paper students will be able to:

 • Evaluate food service systems using evidence-based guidelines and standards to meet client and stakeholder needs including cultural needs/preferences